Structural Identifiability of Series-Parallel LCR Systems: LC System Analysis

 The following two tables give the identifiability results of the series and parallel combinations of all of the identifiable LC system types, with a count of the number of non-monic, nontrivial coefficients, as well as the resulting type.
 Note that in the column ``Identifiable?", if there is a ``no" we already can see that this model is unidentifiable, as there are not enough coefficients as compared to the number of parameters.
 On the other hand, we still need to prove that the ``yes'' entries are actually identifiable.
 Proving that this is the case will occupy the rest of the section and complete the proof of Theorem \ref{thm:LCsystem}, which is the main result of this section.

-\begin{rem} Checking for identifiability of a parallel or series combination of LC systems can be done in polynomial time via the above tables.
+\begin{rem} Checking for identifiability of a parallel or series combination of LC systems can be done in polynomial time via Tables \ref{table:1} and \ref{table:2}.
 Similarly, checking for identifiability of a series or parallel combination of RL, and thus RC, systems can be done in polynomial time via tables found in \cite{mahdi_meshkat_sullivant_2014}. \end{rem}